ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

    degree) so adjust in increments of 0.01 initially.
 If the plane turns to the left, :ref:`AHRS_TRIM_X<AHRS_TRIM_X>` should be increased.
 If the plane loses height with mid throttle, :ref:`AHRS_TRIM_Y<AHRS_TRIM_Y>` should be increased.

+.. note:: this can only change the difference between the autopilot's plane and "level" by 10 degrees maximum.
+If more up pitch is needed (in the case that the autopilot is mounted slightly downward, for example), then you can use :ref:`TRIM_PITCH_CD<TRIM_PITCH_CD>` to further increase the "level" pitch value of the plane.